 A 5 hole (1,003 metre) drill program completed in October 2016 tested VMS targets on Horizons 2 and 3 of the Alpha zone (Alpha Zone Compilation; Drill Hole Locations).
 Hole RH16-04 intersected mineralization from 5.1 to 11.6 metres depth (“Upper Zone”) grading 0.72% copper and 6.5 g/t silver over 6.5 metres.
 The copper mineralization extends upwards an additional 3.8 metres to the base of the drill casing; however, poor core recovery in this interval did now allow for a reportable assay.
 The downhole width of the mineralized zone is estimated to be in excess of 11.5 metres.
 Outcrop stripping, trenching, mapping and sampling will be undertaken prior to further dril testing on the Upper Zone.
 Hole RH16-04 also intersected VMS mineralization from 206.3-208.3 metres downhole grading 0.64% copper and 1.5% zinc over 2.0 metres (“Lower Zone”).
 This intersection is ~20 metres laterally and ~20 metres higher than the mineralization in 2006 hole RH-06-25 (8.75% copper, 4.75% zinc, 1.22 g/t gold & 61.19 g/t silver over 2.04 metres).
 The mineralization is open along strike and to depth, and lies deeper than was tested by previous drilling in the VMS prospect.

-Further details of the drilling program are presented in the Company's November 15, 2016 news release.
+with Horizon 1 suggests an untested mineralized mass at depth.
+Further details of the gravity survey are presented in the Company's August 17, 2017 news release.